-This jack is the instrument INPUT that feeds the first stage monolithic J-FET buffer amp of the SUBWAY D-800.
+INPUT JACK This jack is the instrument INPUT that feeds the first stage monolithic J-FET buffer amp of the SUBWAY D-800+.
 The input sensitivity of this input buffer amp is adjustable with the ACTIVE/PASSIVE switch, the ACTIVE position being about 10dB less sensitive (lower gain) than the PASSIVE position.

-MUTE SWITCH This switch (and its associated red indicator LED) mutes the audio signal being sent to the DIRECT OUTPUT and SPEAKER OUTPUT for silent tuning with a tuner connected to the instrument cable and then through to the amp.
+MUTE SWITCH This switch (and its associated red indicator LED) mutes the audio signal being sent to the DIRECT OUTPUT and SPEAKER OUTPUT for silent tuning with a tuner connected to the instrument cable and then through to the amp or to the TUNER OUTPUT jack.
 When the switch is in the up position, the red LED will illuminate and NO audio will be present at the DIRECT OUTPUT jack, HEADPHONE jack or the SPEAKER OUTPUT jack.
 This switch can also be used to place the amp into standby mode before and between sets without adjusting any of the controls.